noirello/bonsai/docs/advanced.rst

     <_bonsai.ldapsearchiter object at 0x7f006ad455d0>

 Please note that the return value is changed from list to :class:`ldapsearchiter`.
 This object can be iterated over the entries of the page.
-With the :meth:`ldapsearchiter.acquire_next_page` method a new search request can be initiated to get the next page.
+By default the next page of results is acquired automatically during the interation.
+This behaviour can be changed by setting the :attr:`LDAPClient.auto_page_acquire` to `False` and using the :meth:`ldapsearchiter.acquire_next_page` method which explicitly initiates a new search request to get the next page.

 Paged search result cannot be used with virtual list view.